PHIL 7009 Philosophy, History and Interpretation

 Coordinator Jennifer Mensch Opens in new window

-Description The focus of this unit will be a topic, or range of topics, particularly relevant in philosophy, which will be analysed both in their historical context and through subsequent interpretations by other philosophers or philosophical traditions.
-The unit will combine the hermeneutic interpretation of texts together with conceptual and argumentative analysis.
+Description The focus of this subject will be a topic, or range of topics, particularly relevant in philosophy, which will be analysed both in their historical context and through subsequent interpretations by other philosophers or philosophical traditions.
+The subject will combine the hermeneutic interpretation of texts together with conceptual and argumentative analysis.
 Close attention will be paid to the language and systematic content of the philosophical issues examined.
 Moreover, students will be guided in factoring in the historical situation both for the philosopher(s) examined and for us as interpreters.

 School Humanities & Comm Arts